Preventing Image Bandwidth Theft With .htaccess

 Explanation: .htaccess to Block Unauthorized Image Usage

 Whenever a browser sends your web server a request for an image, it usually also sends the URL of the page that linked to that image.
-The above .htaccess file causes the server to check this URL ("Referer" in the above snippet) and if it is one of the authorized URLs that you specify, it will set an internal flag called "locally_linked".
+The above .htaccess file causes the server to check this URL (via mention of "Referer" in the above snippet) and if it is one of the authorized URLs that you specify, it will set an internal flag called "locally_linked".
 This internal flag is technically called an "environmental variable".
 If the URL sent is not in this list of authorised URLs, the flag (or environment variable) is not set.
 Note that we also set the "locally_linked" variable if the browser does not send any URL at all: this occurs when the visitor accesses your site using a browser or a proxy that suppresses the referring URL.

 The web server then checks if the file requested has an extension in the list given above (gif, png, jpg and jpeg).
 If so, and the "locally_linked" variable is set, it will send the image.
 Otherwise it an error will be sent.